We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - myalgia accompanied by redness or swelling

-- pain that occurs soon after a change in the medications you take
+- pain that occurs soon after a medication change

 The following can be a sign of a medical emergency.
 Get to the hospital as soon as possible if you experience any of the following along with aching muscles:

-- a sudden onset of water retention and/or a reduction in urine volume
+- a sudden onset of water retention or a reduction in urine volume

 - difficulty swallowing